CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise4.md

    ![Resource groups is highlighted in the Azure services list.](media/1.30.png "Azure services")

-1. Under the VULNERABILITY ASSESSMENT SETTINGS, Reviewing that Microsoft Defender for SQL is enabled.
-Also, Vulnerability Assessment settings for **Subscription** and  **Storage account** is already cofigured by deafault.
+1. Review that Microsoft Defender for SQL is enabled.
+Also, Vulnerability Assessment settings for **Subscription** and  **Storage account** is already cofigured by default.

    > **Note**: Incase, if the Microsoft Defender for SQL is not enabled.
 Please enable it and save.